 What is expected from the mentee/adept?

-The mentee/adept is expected to come well prepared to the meetings, to have an open attitude, to take initiatives, to set up goals, and to be committed.
+The mentee/adept is expected to come well prepared to the meetings, describing their professional ambitions and thought, without being too personal.
+It is important to have an open attitude, to take initiatives, to set up goals and to be committed.

 What are the benefits for being a mentor for a doctoral student at KI?